zoesimmons/hs-coding-club-css-positioning-philly-springside-chestn-f924/README.md

 #### Step 3:

-Take a look at `index.html`.
+Take a look at the code in `index.html`.
 You should notice several things:

 + The app icons are grouped into threes